-This Day in History: John Paul Jones & his daring attack on Whitehaven
+This Day in History: John Paul Jones attacks the British

 On this day in 1778, American naval captain John Paul Jones leads an attack on the British—on English soil!

 You may or may not know who Jones was.
 Born in Scotland, he moved to America in the 1770s, just as tensions were mounting between the colonies and Britain.
 Jones had a long (if checkered) history of service aboard vessels, and he was an apt seaman.
 He soon volunteered to serve in the Continental Navy, which was just then being formed.

 Jones is perhaps best known for a battle that he fought in September 1779 against two British warships.
 In that battle, he managed to move his ship close to one of the British ships, binding the two ships together.
 The two sides continued to fire upon each other.
 The American ship was especially battered and the crew occasionally had to stop fighting in order to fight fires aboard the ship.
 The hold of the ship was filling with water and the ship was sinking.
 The British captain yelled to Jones, asking if he was ready to surrender.
 Jones famously replied: “I have not yet begun to fight!”

 With such an attitude, perhaps it is not hard to believe that Jones won that battle in the end?!

 The attack led by Jones on April 23, 1778 was not quite as successful, but it did serve an important purpose: It let the British people know that the American Revolution could reach them at home.